JemmaEagleson/AAD116/Design Journal.md

 -------
 At the start of this week we ran through what would be expected from us over the next few weeks and what we would be covering within this module.
 This week we will be looking at circles and sticking working on paper to start ourselves off.

-We watched a really inspiring video from Inge Druckrey called ['Teaching to See'](http://vimeo.com/45232468)
+On Monday we watched a really inspiring video from Inge Druckrey called ['Teaching to See'](http://vimeo.com/45232468).
+It made me realise just how much you can do with a simple circle or line.

+>_"You really learn to look"- Inge Druckrey_

 Using just a circle stencil, a pen and some squared paper we began by carefully placing circles within squares to create surprisingly interesting patterns.
 We started off by just placing 1 circle in each square and worked our way up from 2 to 3 to 5 to 50.
 I feel that doing this really made me think about how the placement of items on a page really matters whether it be one circle or fifty.